some-programs/natbwmon/README.md

   anyone can access.
 I have no idea how it performs on a network with hundreds or thousands of clients.
 It might or might not work well at larger scale use cases.

+## non goals

+- This is a purley personal project and I don't see why anyone would use it in a professional settings so no or very few tests are written.

 ## how to use